Skip to content

 MeasureTime frameDescription

-Overactive bladder symptom severity as measured by the OABSS12 months (Waves 1 and 2)Patients' overactive bladder symptom severity will be assessed by the Overactive Bladder Symptom Score (OABSS).
+Overactive Bladder Symptom Severity as Measured by the OABSS12 months post start of intervention in Waves 1 and 2 (no data collected for Wave 3 participants because participant only last 6 months, not 12)Patients' overactive bladder symptom severity will be assessed by the Overactive Bladder Symptom Score (OABSS).
 The OABSS total score ranges from 0 to 15, with higher scores indicating more severe symptoms.

-Change in urinary symptoms as measured by the UDI-6Baseline and Months 2 and 6 (all Waves)How bothersome a patient's urinary symptoms are will be assessed by the Urinary Distress Inventory (UDI-6).
+Change in Urinary Symptoms as Measured by the UDI-6Baseline (immediately prior to start of intervention) and Months 2 and 6 post start of intervention in each WaveHow bothersome a patient's urinary symptoms are will be assessed by the Urinary Distress Inventory (UDI-6).
 The UDI-6 total score ranges from 0 to 100, with higher scores indicating more bothersome symptoms.

-Urinary symptoms as measured by the UDI-612 months (Waves 1 and 2)How bothersome a patient's urinary symptoms are will be assessed by the Urinary Distress Inventory (UDI-6).
+Urinary Symptoms as Measured by the UDI-612 months post start of intervention in Waves 1 and 2 (no data collected for Wave 3 participants because participation only lasted 6 months, not 12)How bothersome a patient's urinary symptoms are will be assessed by the Urinary Distress Inventory (UDI-6).
 The UDI-6 total score ranges from 0 to 100, with higher scores indicating more bothersome symptoms.

 Countries